mhostetter/galois/docs/basic-usage/element-representation.rst

     # Outside the context manager, x prints using the previous representation
     print(x)

-The element representation can be permanently changed using the :func:`~galois.FieldArray.repr` method.
+The element representation can be permanently changed using the :func:`~galois.FieldArray.repr` classmethod (not as a context manager).

 .. ipython:: python